 Cognitive neuroscience is the study of higher cognitive functions in humans and their underlying neural bases.
 It is an integrative area of study drawing primarily from cognitive science, psychology, neuroscience, and linguistics.
 There are two broad directions that can be taken in this concentration - one is behavioral/experimental and the other is computational/modeling.
 In both, the goal is to understand the nature of cognition from a neural perspective.
-The standard concentration for the Sc.B. degree requires courses on the foundations, systems level, and integrative aspects of cognitive neuroscience as well as laboratory and elective courses that fit within a particular theme or category such as general cognition, vision, language or computational/modeling.
+The standard concentration for the Sc.B. degree requires courses on the foundations, systems level, and integrative aspects of cognitive neuroscience as well as laboratory and elective courses that fit within a particular theme or category such as general cognition, perception, language development or computational/modeling.
 Concentrators must also complete a senior seminar course or an independent research course.
 Students may also participate in the work of the Brown Institute for Brain Science, an interdisciplinary program that unites ninety faculty from eleven departments.

 Students in this concentration will:

 All concentrators must enroll in either a senior seminar course (CG 195) or an independent research course.
 Students who wish to earn Honors in Cognitive Neuroscience are expected to have half of their grades as A or S with distinction in courses in the concentration and are required to satisfactorily complete a written thesis and an oral defense.
 Please see the department's website for a complete description of program requirements.

 This concentration allows you to address the following Liberal Learning goals:

 Brown alumni with degrees in Cognitive Neuroscience have pursued advanced degrees in public health, law, medicine, and other fields.
 They have also pursued careers in management consulting, software engineering, education, and the entertainment industry.